What Does a Car Accident Attorney Do?

 Identify Cause of Accident

-Identifying the cause determines which factors produced the crash and who bears responsibility.
-Attorneys analyze evidence to establish driver negligence through distracted driving, speeding, failure to yield, running red lights, or improper lane changes.
-Legal teams may consult accident reconstruction specialists to analyze skid marks, vehicle damage patterns, and collision dynamics to link driver conduct directly to the injuries sustained.
+Attorneys analyze evidence to establish negligence through distracted driving, speeding, failure to yield, or intoxication.
+Reconstruction specialists link specific driver conduct directly to the injuries sustained.

 05